Getting Started & Installation#

 Python Installation#

-The computational logic, optimization and associated code for RESOLVE
+The computational logic, optimization and associated code for RESOLVE is built in the Python programming language.

 Installing the right version and the related dependencies is very important to make sure that the code and the model runs as intended.